A Christian Response to MP Marc Miller’s Comments on the Bible and “Hate Speech”

 In short: Miller asserts that certain Biblical passages are “clearly hateful” (specifically toward homosexuals) and argues that citing Scripture should not provide a defence in public-hate-speech or public-incitement contexts.
 Juno News+1 He says he is a Christian himself.
 But that is not as clear as he think it is.

-First of all, clearly, if someone harms another person and tries to justify it by quoting the Bible, that is evil.
+First of all, clearly, if someone deliberately harms another person and tries to justify it by quoting the Bible, that is evil.
 The Christian teaching rejects violence done “in God’s name.” and we don't need a politician to lecture society on that.
 Every Christian knows that The Word of God never calls us to destroy, but to love our neighbour.

 Marc Miller’s comments are deeply problematic for several reasons.

 1. They mis-characterize the Bible and Biblical faith.
 To claim that passages are “clearly hateful” without recognising the interpretive, historical, theological contexts, reduces scripture to a weapon of ideological condemnation.
 The Bible does indeed include hard teachings, and yes, parts of it were used (and mis-used) throughout history in wrong ways — but to condemn the whole as “hateful” dismisses centuries of faithful exegesis and teaching of Christian mercy, redemption and transformation.
+We do not defend Scripture in order to protect our traditions, but to serve our Lord and the truth that sets us free.

 2. They undermine freedom of religion and speech.
 The suggestion that “if you preach a verse we don’t like you may face prosecution” opens the door to chilling pastoral, educational, and preaching activity.
 Who defines what is “hate”?
 Who decides which passages are unacceptable to quote or teach?
 The State is not a Theological Studies entity, and when it starts to evaluate the validity of faith claims or religious texts for criminal liability, we’re on very dangerous ground.
 If the Bible can't be used in court, the parliament shouldn't be determining exegesis.
+If Scripture may not be cited in public discourse or in the courtroom, then Parliament and secular courts are stepping into a role for which they are neither designed nor equipped: the role of theologian and pastor.
+That is not to say all uses of Scripture made by people are fair, but to insist that the State must not stifle responsible, historically-grounded Christian proclamation.

 3. They betray the Christian mission.
 Christians preach not just condemnation, but the gospel of forgiveness, love of neighbour, the cross of Christ, the transformation of hearts.
 If believers must constantly look over their shoulder to ensure no one might interpret their sermon as “hate,” the church loses its prophetic, bold witness and becomes muted by fear.